bitcoin-unlimited/BUwiki/autofinalization_parking.md

  \end{array} \right.
 $$

-This can be calculated and plotted for a variety of autofinalization depths and attacker hash, resulting in the following graph (see Appendix 1 for jupyter code):
+This can be calculated and plotted for a variety of auto-finalization depths and attacker hash, resulting in the following graph (see Appendix 1 for jupyter code):

 <img src="/finalizationMatchingAttack.png" width=600></img>